How Often Does Disability Spy on You? A Look at Social Media Surveillance

 Social media is prevalent in our daily lives.
 Apps like Facebook, Tik Tok, Instagram and twitter have changed how people communicate individually as well as professionally.

-Social media for business, organizations and brands helps to create news, make connections and make followers, accomplish business objectives, increasing sales of the organization, provides as a communication platform between company and customers and advertisement on the social media in order to attract maximum users or customers.
-From a social perspective, social media sites provide amazingly entertaining video platforms and allows the opportunity for people to connect with friends, family and colleagues.
+Social media for businesses, organizations and brands helps to create news, make connections and make followers, accomplish business objectives, increase sales of the organization, provide a communication platform between the company and customers and advertise on social media in order to attract maximum users or customers.

-What are some benefits of social media?
 Social media has no doubt been an incredible bridge for people to create and sustain interpersonal interaction.
 Social media can relieve social isolation and loneliness by opening up new communication pathways.
-It can maintain social connections, create new social connections, develop opportunities, create social meetups for hobby, sport or other related activities.
-It can relieve social isolation and loneliness by opening up new communication pathways or it can be a platform to showcase creativity.
+It can maintain social connections, create new social connections, develop opportunities, and create social meetups for hobbies, sports or other related activities.
+It can relieve social isolation and loneliness by opening up new communication pathways, or it can be a platform to showcase creativity.

-What are some drawbacks of social media?
-Social media can cause as self-perception issues, cyber-bullying, pressure to fit into certain online social groups, it can conceal real identities by virtual ones, it can lead to crime, addiction, it can distort how others perceive you, it can increase mental health concerns for some people, such as depression and anxiety.
+Social media can cause self-perception issues, cyber-bullying, and pressure to fit into certain online social groups, can conceal real identities by virtual ones, can lead to crime and addiction, can distort how others perceive you, can increase mental health concerns for some people, such as depression and anxiety.
 It can also promote negative experiences such as inadequacy about your life or appearance.
 It can also cause fear and anxiety – if the user feels like he or she is being stalked, watched or investigated.

 What is social media surveillance?